What is a Sliding Fee Scale?

 Why do we have a Sliding Fee Scale?

 Community Health Center uses a Sliding Fee Scale so that we can reduce financial barriers to care for medical, behavioral, pharmacy, and dental costs in our community.
 Every patient is expected to carry some portion of the cost or nominal fee that is affordable for the patient.
 By bringing your co-pay and making payments on your bill, you help CHCCW keep our doors open to all members of the community.

 Who is eligible for the Sliding Fee Scale?

-This SFSD is a non-discriminatory and every patient is eligible to apply.
+The SFSD program is non-discriminatory and every patient is eligible to apply.
 If you fall within the household and income requirements, you will automatically be placed on the appropriate slide.

 How do I apply for the SFSD?

 Walk in sliding fee scale appointments are welcome.